retroj/digistar-mode/README.md

 ### C-c C-t digistar-show-absolute-time

 Show absolute time (in-script) of the current line.
 If mark is active, the duration between point and mark will be reported instead.
 With prefix argument, inserts the result.

+# Digistar-MRSLog-mode

+This is an Emacs major-mode for reading Digistar mrslog files.

+It currently provides only basic highlighting.